Freezer Temperature Monitoring

 Temperature Uniformity

 With a freezer unit or instrument, temperature uniformity can have a significant impact on the stability of stored goods.
 Why?
-With ultra-low-temperature storage it is easy for larger units to have hot and cold spots, typically caused by ice build-up and other factors, which means that depending on the location of the goods, the temperature could deviate slightly.
+With ultra-low-temperature storage, it is easy for larger units to have hot and cold spots, typically caused by ice build-up and other factors.
+A reliable freezer monitoring system helps track these variations, ensuring that regardless of the location of the goods, the temperature remains within the required range.

 Temperature Recovery Time

-With recovery time, in a fast-paced lab, the door can be opened and closed multiple times as samples are brought out for thawing and use.
-Each time this occurs, the internal temperature must be restored back to its previous conditions as quickly as possible. this can cause momentary deviations which can have a significant impact.
-Human error can also play a role in integrity because if the door to a freezer isn't properly closed, all samples become at risk.
+In a fast-paced lab, freezer doors are opened and closed multiple times as samples are removed for thawing and use.
+Each time this happens, the internal temperature must recover quickly to its previous conditions.
+Momentary deviations during this process can have a significant impact on sample stability.
+A reliable freezer monitoring system can help track these fluctuations and alert staff to any irregularities.
+Human error also plays a role if a freezer door isn’t properly closed, all samples are at risk.

 Temperature conditions can have several impacts on your product or process.
 Adverse conditions can cause product degradation or safety issues.
-Freezer temperature monitoring is perhaps even more critical given that many frozen products are even more susceptible to a deviation in temperature which will often result in being wasted in the event of a temperature failure.
+Temperature monitoring in Freezers are even more critical given that many frozen products are more susceptible to a deviation in temperature, often resulting in waste from temperature failure.

-We work with various market-leading brands to provide a strong portfolio of freezer monitoring systems and freezer data loggers.
-With various loggers offering an expanded temperature range, reaching as low as -200°C, we can help you identify the perfect freezer temperature probe.
-We also provide trials of many systems, calibration for ongoing performance validation and rental packages to cover any downtime.
+We work with a range of market-leading brands to offer a strong portfolio of freezer monitoring systems and freezer data loggers.
+With loggers covering an expanded temperature range reaching as low as -200°C. We can help you select the ideal freezer temperature probe for your needs.
+We also provide trials of many systems, calibration for ongoing performance validation, and rental packages to cover any downtime.

 One such brand is the SenseAnywhere fridge and freezer monitoring system which is ideal for this application.
 Along with Vaisala, and many other data logger products, our expert engineers can discuss your unique requirements to find the right data loggers.